Current Research Projects

 Effects of ondansetron on brain function

-The purpose of this study is to examine the effects of a single dose of the drug ondansetron as compared to placebo on neural functioning in healthy individuals using functional magnetic resonance imaging (fMRI).
+The purpose of this study is to examine the effects of a single dose of the drug ondansetron as compared to placebo on neural functioning in OCD and tics patients as well as healthy individuals using functional magnetic resonance imaging (fMRI).
 Ondansetron is a serotonin antagonist that is FDA approved to treat nausea and vomiting.
 Some studies indicate that ondansetron may also be effective at reducing symptom severity in psychiatric disorders such as obsessive-compulsive disorder and tic disorders.
 The current study investigates the effects of ondansetron on brain activation and connectivity in order to better understand why the drug might be efficacious in the treatment of psychiatric disorders.

 Measuring activation of the human habenula with fMRI